Report a bug

 1. e1 and e2 are lvalues of the same type; OR

-2. One of e1 and e2 is an lvalue of type T and the other has and alias this converting it to ref T;
+2. One of e1 and e2 is an lvalue of type T and the other has an alias this which converts it to an lvalue of T;

 • mixin expressions if and only if the compilation of the expression resulting from compiling the argument(s) to mixin is an lvalue;